NREL/resstock/docs/source/workflow_inputs.rst

 Mini-Split Heat Pump
 ~~~~~~~~~~~~~~~~~~~~

 If a mini-split heat pump is specified, additional information is entered in ``HeatPump``.
+Each ``HeatPump`` is expected to represent a single outdoor unit, whether connected to one indoor head or multiple indoor heads.

   ================================================================  ========  ========  ========================  ========  ==============  ==============================================
   Element                                                           Type      Units     Constraints               Required  Default         Notes